Pancreatic cancer

 Some possible symptoms are:

-- Pain in the upper part of the tummy (abdomen) that sometimes spreads out into the back
+- pain and discomfort in the upper part of the tummy (abdomen) that sometimes spreads out into the back

-- Signs of jaundice such as yellowing of the skin and the whites of the eyes or itchy skin
+- signs of jaundice such as yellowing of the skin and the whites of the eyes, itchy skin, dark pee (urine) or pale and smelly poo (stools) that are difficult to flush away (steatorrhoea)

 Most people with these symptoms will not have pancreatic cancer.
 They may be caused by other more common conditions.
 But if you have any symptoms, it is important to get them checked by your doctor.